League:

 This was to be the last season that the Football League used their first design of numbers and letters.

-Coca-Cola became the new league sponsor, so match shirts sported new competition patches.
+With Coca-Cola becoming the new league sponsor, match shirts were updated to feature new competition patches as part of the league's branding.

 Long